Margit Anna: Communist rule in Hungary

 During Communist rule, Anna and her artwork became classified as "forbidden" under the "Three T" rule implemented throughout the country.
 This category led to her work being banned from exhibition, leaving her unable to exhibit her art until 1968.
 This was due to the subversive nature of her work, which depicted women as witches, covered religious themes, and provided a connection to traditional Hungarian folklore and art.
 During this time, she survived on selling occasional commission pieces to private clients.

 Death and commemoration

 Anna's final paintings returned to the topic of self-portraiture.
 She depicted herself in old age, with her body growing frailer, returning to her concepts of identity.
 These self-portraits were the last paintings she created before her death on 3 June 1991, at age 77.

-Her first full postumous exhibition When Dolls Speak Retrospective Exhibition of Margit Anna (1913–1991) was held in 2024 at the Hungarian National Gallery.
+Her first full posthumous exhibition When Dolls Speak Retrospective Exhibition of Margit Anna (1913–1991) was held in 2024 at the Hungarian National Gallery.